Granite-Labs/SkyStone/README.md

 ## NOTICE

-This repository contains the public FTC SDK for the SKYSTONE (2019-2020) competition season.
+This repository contains Granite Labs's code for the 2019-2020 FIRST season, SKYSTONE

-Formerly this software project was hosted [here](https://github.com/ftctechnh/ftc_app).
-Teams who are competing in the SKYSTONE Challenge should use this [new SKYSTONE repository](https://github.com/FIRST-Tech-Challenge/SKYSTONE) instead of the older (and no longer updated) ftc_app repository.
+Teams who are competing in the SKYSTONE Challenge should use this [SKYSTONE repository](https://github.com/FIRST-Tech-Challenge/SKYSTONE) instead of our team's personal fork
 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.